 Thanks for showing an interest in contributing to NativeBase.
 We are excited about our collaboration.
 The following is a set of guidelines that will make the journey memorable.
 Please spend several minutes reading these guidelines before you create an issue or pull request.

-, we maintain a canary branch for all the external PR's which is like a development branch with latest changes.
-If you send a pull request, please do it against the this canary branch.
-Once a release candidate is ready, canary branch will be released as a rc release package and once a stable release test is done it will be released to native-base package.
+, we maintain canary branches which are like development branches with the latest changes.
+If you send a pull request, please do it against the master branch.
+Once you create your PR we will update the base branch to a more specific canary branch if required.
+Once a release candidate is ready, canary-patch or canary-minor branch will be released as a rc release package and once a stable release test is done it will be released to native-base package and merged into the master.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment stating that you intend to work on it so other people don't accidentally duplicate your effort.